AlexW-578/CustomLogixBrowser/README.md

 <b>This mod collides with the [CustomiseLogixBrowser](https://github.com/LeCloutPanda/Customise/tree/main/CustomiseLogixBrowser) mod by LeCloutPanda.</b>

 I'm hoping to fix this at some point.
-Temp Fix is disable the disable the CustomiseLogixBrowser mod
+Temp Fix is to disable the CustomiseLogixBrowser mod

 Currently does not close when opening new logix browser but im working on an update to add an option to enable this